viamatt/Meshcore-Repeater-MQTT-Gateway/SERIAL_COMMANDS.md

 ### Entering Configuration
 1. Open serial monitor at **115200 baud**
-2. Press `c` key
+2. Watch live activity (default)
-3. Wait for menu to appear
+3. Press `c` key to enter the menu (pauses live view)
-4. Enter menu number + Enter
+4. Wait for menu to appear, then enter a number + Enter

 ### Saving Settings
 - ⚠️ Always select option `6` to save before restarting!